Darius Films

 Darius Films Inc. is a film and television production company founded in 1996.
 Headquarters are located in Los Angeles, California, and Toronto, Ontario.
-Darius Films makes about 1 to 5 million dollars in sales.
+The company makes about $1-5 million in sales.

-Darius Films has produced over 30 feature films which have premiered at the most prestigious film festivals and have sold around the world.
-They have worked with cast including Ethan Hawke, Woody Harrelson, Kurt Russell, Matt Dillon, Harvey Keitel, Noomi Rapace, Nick Nolte, Susan Sarandon, Tim Roth, Samantha Bee, Sandra Oh, and many more.
+It has produced over thirty feature films, which have premiered at the most prestigious film festivals and have sold worldwide.
+They have worked with actors and actresses, including Samantha Bee, Matt Dillon, Woody Harrelson, Ethan Hawke, Harvey Keitel, Nick Nolte, Sandra Oh, Noomi Rapace, Tim Roth, Kurt Russell, and Susan Sarandon.

 Highlights of some of their productions include Stockholm, The Art of the Steal, The Padre, Weirdsville, Defendor, and The Calling.